Docs »

 Using queries, search functionality is consistent between automations, worklists, data queries, and API requests.

-As text, queries can be built dynamically using bot scripting syntax.
+As text, queries can be built dynamically using automation scripting syntax.
 They also simplify many complex operations that would otherwise be tedious (or impossible) to automate or represent with web-based forms.

 To give you an idea of what you can do with queries, here’s an example query that returns open tickets in the Sales or Support group that are less than a month old: